dtaniwaki/rack-dev-mark/README.md

 end
 ```

-Then, insert it in your app.
+Then, insert them in your app.

 ### For your Rack app